 Median annual salary: $40,000 – $62,000

-About the job: Financial analysts examine past and present financial data of an organization and estimate future revenues and expenditures.
+About the job: Part of a Financial Analyst’s job description is to examine past and present financial data of an organization and estimate future revenues and expenditures.
 They analyze the performance of stocks, bonds and other investments to guide management during investment decisions.
 Many work for investment banks, insurance companies and companies that prepare pension and mutual funds.

 Why it’s in demand: The growing economy will require more financial analysts to understand and explain its intricacies for smart investing.
 Positions are expected to grow by 23 percent by 2020 by the Bureau of Labor Statistics, significantly more rapid than the average for all professions.
 Low interest rates mean increased emphasis on investment analysis.